pbradleylab/phylogenize/README.md

 python setup.py install
 ```

 Further information about how to use q2-phylogenize can be found on its [git repository](https://bitbucket.org/pbradz/q2-phylogenize).
-If you are just using conda and not QIIME2, you can just proceed to the section entitled "Running *phylogenize* using the R interface."
+If you are just using conda and not QIIME 2, you can just proceed to the section entitled "Running *phylogenize* using the R interface."

 ### Installing *phylogenize* package for use on AWS